charbel-2/ML-Lab---Physics-informed-Transformer/README.md

 ## Simulation Environment and Control

-Once MuJoCo is installed succesfully, we are going to use a [MuJoCo-ROS2 brigde](./simulation/mujoco_ros2)
+Once MuJoCo is installed succesfully, we are going to use a [MuJoCo-ROS2 brigde](./simulation/mujoco_ros2) to allow us to communicate with the robot in simulation through ROS2.
+The simulation folder also includes a [controller launch package](./simulation/cartesian_impedance_mujoco_launch_pkg), which runs the [Cartesian impedance controller](./simulation/mujoco_joint_commander_cpp/src/Cartesian_Impedance_controller.cpp) and the reference generator node.

 ## Real Robot Control